Robert Misrahi

-Robert Misrahi (/fr/; 3 January 1926 – 1 October 2023) was a French philosopher who specialised in the work of 17th Century Dutch thinker Baruch Spinoza.
+Robert Misrahi (/fr/; 3 January 1926 – 1 October 2023) was a French philosopher who specialised in the work of 17th-century Dutch thinker Baruch Spinoza.

 Biography

-Born in Paris to Turkish-Jewish immigrants, Misrahi studied at the University of Paris (Sorbonne), where he became a protege of Jean-Paul Sartre.
+Born in Paris to Turkish-Jewish immigrants, Misrahi studied at the University of Paris (Sorbonne), where he became a protégé of Jean-Paul Sartre.
 He was the emeritus professor of ethical philosophy at the Université de Paris I (Sorbonne), he has published a number of works on Spinoza and published the essentials of his work on the question of happiness.
 He has published a number of works in publications including Les Temps modernes, Encyclopædia Universalis, Le Dictionnaire des philosophies "PUF", but also Libération and le Nouvel Observateur.

 In 1974, he was the doctoral advisor of future UN High Commissioner for Human Rights, Sérgio Vieira de Mello.

 In November 2002, he published a polemic in the columns of Charlie Hebdo, regarding a book by controversial Italian journalist Oriana Fallaci, la Rage et l'Orgueil.

 During his studies at the Sorbonne, Misrahi also became involved with the militant Zionist group Lehi, which was then conducting an insurgency in Palestine against the British.
 Misrahi was recruited to carry out an attack on British soil.
 During a March 1947 visit to London, Misrahi placed a bomb in the Colonial Club, a recreational facility for students and soldiers from British colonies in Africa and the West Indies.
 The bomb, which detonated on 7 March 1947 blew out the facility's doors and windows and seriously injured several soldiers.

-Robert Misrahi died on 1 October 2023, at the age of 97.
+Robert Misrahi died on 1 October 2023 in Le Vaudreuil, at the age of 97.